cau-se/theodolite/README.md

 > A theodolite is a precision optical instrument for measuring angles between designated visible points in the horizontal and vertical planes.  -- <cite>[Wikipedia](https://en.wikipedia.org/wiki/Theodolite)</cite>

-Theodolite is a framework for benchmarking the horizontal and vertical scalability of cloud-native applications.
+Theodolite is a framework for benchmarking the horizontal and vertical scalability of cloud-native applications in Kubernetes.

 ## Quickstart